Alfresco/alfresco-identity-service/README.md

 #### Modifying the valid redirect URIs

-  1. After logging in to the alfresco realm follow the left side menu and choose clients.
+  1. After logging in to the Alfresco realm follow the left side menu and choose clients.
-  2. Choose the alfresco client from the client list.
+  2. Choose the Afresco client from the client list.
   3. In the client settings window you will have to fill in your appropiate redirect URI's for the Content and Process applications.

 ### Kubernetes Deployment